Uncertainty in predicting the stochastic gravitational wave background from compact binary coalescences: Introduction

 \section{Introduction}

-The gravitational-wave observatories LIGO~\cite{Aasi:2015}, Virgo~\cite{Acernese:2015}, and KAGRA~\cite{KAGRA:2020} are gradually revealing the population of merging stellar-mass compact binaries in the Universe~\cite{GW150914:2016,GW170817:2017,LIGO_GWTC-1:2019,LIGO_GWTC-2:2020,GWTC-3:2021}.
+The gravitational wave observatories LIGO~\cite{Aasi:2015}, Virgo~\cite{Acernese:2015}, and KAGRA~\cite{KAGRA:2020} are gradually revealing the population of merging stellar-mass compact binaries in the Universe~\cite{GW150914:2016,GW170817:2017,LIGO_GWTC-1:2019,LIGO_GWTC-2:2020,GWTC-3:2021}.
 By directly observing hundreds of binary black hole (BBH) mergers, these detectors have provided unprecedented insights into the population of compact objects~\cite{LIGO_O2pop:2019,LIGO_O3apop:2020,GWTC3_population}.
 While individual detections provide detailed information about the local population, a vast number of mergers remain undetected, either because they occur at high redshifts or because their signals fall below the sensitivity threshold of current instruments.
-The superposition of these unresolved compact binary coalescences (CBCs) produce a persistent stochastic gravitational-wave background (SGWB)~\cite{Phinney:2001,Regimbau:2022}, which encodes the integrated history of binary mergers across cosmic time.
+The superposition of these unresolved compact binary coalescences (CBCs) produces a persistent stochastic gravitational wave background (SGWB)~\cite{Phinney:2001,Regimbau:2022}, which encodes the integrated history of binary mergers across cosmic time.